puppetlabs/ref_arch_setup/README.md

 It currently supports the Standard Reference Architecture.

 # Prerequisites
-## Ruby
+## Puppet Bolt
-RefArchSetup uses [Puppet Bolt](https://puppet.com/products/puppet-bolt) as a gem which requires a minimum Ruby version of 2.3.
+RefArchSetup uses [Puppet Bolt](https://puppet.com/products/puppet-bolt) to automate the PE installation steps.

 ## Root Access
 RefArchSetup executes Bolt commands as the root user using the `--run-as root` option to ensure a successful PE installation.